 Following several requests from schools, we took on the topic of domestic abuse in February of this year.
 It was the results of the Secondary vote (see below), that were particularly startling, with 49% of students claiming that young people do not know the signs of an abusive relationship.

 We shared the outcome of this vote with The Children’s Society, who have been campaigning tirelessly in support of change to the current Domestic Abuse Bill.
-Click here to read more about their initial response to the results.
-As outlined in their feedback to voters in February, they pledged to put forward an oral question in the House of Lords based on the results.
+The Children's Commission pledged to put forward an oral question in the House of Lords based on the results.
 In June, they delivered.
 During a parliamentary debate on the aforementioned Bill (which is currently at its report stage), MP for Edinburgh West Christine Jardine quoted the response from students, saying:

 "In education, a survey of just under 18,000 Secondary school pupils in February of this year found that 51% said that they could spot the signs of an abusive relationship.
 I find it quite scary that 51% of teenagers said that.
 Some went on to say that they would not know how to leave an abusive partner, so clearly the lessons that they are getting are not working in education."